socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 General packet format
 =====================

-Changing the mixer settings works by the USB host sending a 8 byte USB control OUT request packet to the mixer's endpoint 0.
+Changing the mixer settings works by the USB host sending an 8 byte USB control OUT request packet to the mixer's endpoint 0.
 The control requests we have observed all have the following properties:

     USB Control OUT transfer with